anhoej/qicharts/README.md

+**qicharts will no longer be maintained.** Please consider moving to qicharts2: https://anhoej.github.io/qicharts2/.

 # Quality improvement charts

 The **qicharts** package contains functions for plotting run charts and Shewhart control charts for measure and count data.